coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 Back to the example of prospects and existing clients, you might use this to show a specific facet or tab only for existing users with advanced preferences related to the product.

 As for the results themselves, you can use the same logic I detailed in the previous version to boost or filter content based on the pattern of the current user.
 You can also filter content based on the profile card associated to this content.
-In order to do this, you will first need to index Analytics fields by adding the indexAnalyticsFields element to the Coveo.SearchProvider.Custom.config and setting it to true.
+To do this, you will first need to index Analytics fields by adding the indexAnalyticsFields element to the Coveo.SearchProvider.Custom.config and setting it to true.
 For more information on this element, please refer to this [guide](https://developers.coveo.com/x/jwHvAQ).

 Once you have the Analytics fields indexed, you can use them in any filtering or boosting rules, or if you have the Enterprise Edition, use [Automatic Boosting](https://developers.coveo.com/x/CQDvAQ).